-If you have been injured on the job, you can usually seek compensation from your employer’s workers compensation insurance company; however, not all companies have workers comp.
-The companies that do have workers compare known as subscribers, and the ones that don’t are known as non-subscribers.
+If you have been injured on the job, you can usually seek compensation from your employer’s workers compensation insurance company.
+However, not all companies have workers comp.
+The companies that do have worker’s compensation are known as subscribers, and the ones that don’t are known as non-subscribers.

 Whether your company is a subscriber or a non-subscriber affects the way you receive compensation for your injuries.
-This article will explain the differences between a subscriber and non-subscriber so that you can better understand how to gain compensation after a work injury.
+This article will explain the differences between a subscriber and a non-subscriber so you can better understand how to gain compensation after a work injury.